BryceVerberne/CSC240/Prolog Projects/Marvel Heroes/README.md

-# Marvel Heroes Expert System
+# Marvel Heroes

-This Prolog program identifies the primary characters in the Marvel Cinematic Universe based on user responses to simple yes or no questions.
+This program is a Marvel-themed expert system that helps users identify primary characters in the Marvel Cinematic Universe based on their answers to a series of questions.

-## Usage

-1. Load the `MarvelHeroes.pl` file in a Prolog interpreter.
-2. Type `avengers_assemble.` to start the program.
-3. Answer all questions by typing 'y' for yes or 'n' for no.
-4. The program will identify the Marvel character you are looking for.

 ## Characters